*Know your Waters! * - Sounds simple, but very important. This tip applies to all fisherman, experienced or otherwise.

 Patience - Keep your line in the water.
 Put that lure/bait right where you want it.
 After a good 15-20minutes, and no bites, then adjust your lure/bait and recast.
 Depending on the species, you may need to change tactics or locations overall.
 Know your waters!

-Fresh Fish - You have spent time and money for your fish.
+Fresh Fish - You have spent time and money on your fish.
 And if you are looking to keep some, don't ruin your prize.
 Keep your fish out of high temperature water, air, or the sun.
 You will ruin your quality of meat quickly.
 Unless you plan on eating your fish immediately, keep a cooler with ice on hand.
-Don't have your meat turn to mush.
+Don't have your meat turned to mush.
 (Bleeding them out wouldn't hurt.)

 You packed it in, you pack it out - Keep out water ways, shores, and trails clean.
 Your grown adult, it's not hard.
 The last thing we need is more trash leaving their garbage everywhere.

-Lifejackets - Don't just have them, wear them.
+Life jackets - Don't just have them, wear them.

 Respect others - All day, every day, and on every inch of water.

-• If you are in a boat, stay away from other boats and shore fishermen.
+- If you are in a boat, stay away from other boats and shore fishermen.
 Especially their lines in the water.
 Period!
 If you think you are far enough, go farther.
 (Unfortunately ski boats, and other water sport craft do not consider this as a rule.)

-• If someone is in trouble or needs assistance, give a hand.
+- If someone is in trouble or needs assistance, give a hand.

 Support local business - Bait sellers, lure designers/makers, etc. Keep the money flowing.
 Keep it in the hands of our local fishermen.